dddsnn/clawp/README.md

   would make them accessible to the agents).

 Security note: The wrapper script uses `runuser` with the `-T` flag to not allocate a pseudo-terminal.
-This strips conole formatting characters and makes the output easier to understand.
+This strips console formatting characters and makes the output easier to understand.
 However, it also enables privilege escalation via TIOCSTI/TIOCLINUX ioctl command injection if this legacy feature is set in the kernel.
 To run safely, `CONFIG_LEGACY_TIOCSTI` must be unset.